mkalinski/vim-mkdiary/README.md

 let mkdiary_root_dir = $HOME . '/vim-diary'
 ```

 The root directory where all diary entries will be created.
+Must be set and
+non-empty.

 ```viml
 let mkdiary_entry_file_extension = 'txt'